Cayden2606/Cayden2606.github.io/content/projects/PCB/index.md

 tags:
   - PCB Design
   - Electronics
-  - Eagle Autodesk
+  - Autodesk Eagle
   - Hardware Projects
 ---

 {{< toc mobile_only=true is_open=true >}}

 ## Overview
-This project highlights the design and implementation of a **4-layer printed circuit board (PCB)** using **Eagle Autodesk** software.
+This project highlights the design and implementation of a **4-layer printed circuit board (PCB)** using **Autodesk Eagle** software.
 The PCB features carefully routed traces, components, and a clean schematic layout, showcasing both the functional design and aesthetic organization of a complex electronics project.

 ## Key Features
 - **4-Layer Board:** Ensures efficient signal routing, improved noise management, and compact design.
-- **Eagle Autodesk:** Industry-standard software used for both schematic design and PCB layout.
+- **Autodesk Eagle:** Industry-standard software used for both schematic design and PCB layout.
 - **Component Integration:** Incorporates LEDs, ICs, capacitors, resistors, and other components for system functionality.
 - **Custom Traces:** Meticulously routed connections to optimize signal flow and performance.
 - **Functional Layout:** Combines power delivery, signal transmission, and programmable headers for flexibility.

 ## Tools and Software
-- **Eagle Autodesk**: Used for schematic capture and PCB layout.
+- **Autodesk Eagle**: Used for schematic capture and PCB layout.
 - **Soldering and Assembly Tools**: For populating and testing the physical board.

 ## The Design Process